i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Message Number Contents
 ~~~~~~~~~~~~~~~~~~~~~~~

-- Key ID = 0
+- Key ID = 65535 (0xffff)
 - PN = 0
-- N starts with 0, incremented with every new session message sent with this key
+- N starts with 0, incremented with every new session message sent with the same "next key"

 Next Key Contents